 - No prior penalties within the preceding three years.
 Exceptions: Estimated tax penalty and penalties relieved for reasonable cause.

-In most cases, the IRS will remove the penalties as long as you meet the qualifications.
+In most cases, you will get approval for your IRS tax penalty abatement request as long as you meet the qualifications.
 If you have already paid the penalties, you can request a refund.

 IRS penalty relief may also be available in situations where penalties would normally apply but you had a good excuse.
 Common examples include the following.